AP FACT CHECK: Trump’s false account of Ukraine episode

 The U.S. is a heavy source of military assistance.
 The aid package held back by Trump as he pressed Ukraine to investigate Democrats was worth nearly $400 million.
 But NATO also contributes a variety of military-assistance programs and trust funds for Ukraine.
 In most such cases, the programs are modest and NATO countries other than the U.S. take the lead.

-TRUMP on his July phone call with Ukrainian President Volodymyr Zelenskiy: “The president of Ukraine said it was perfect.” — Davos news conference.
+TRUMP on his July phone call with Zelenskiy: “The president of Ukraine said it was perfect.” — Davos news conference.

 THE FACTS: No, Ukraine’s president didn’t say that.